zabereznikova/docs.de-de/docs/csharp/programming-guide/concepts/linq/how-to-split-a-file-into-many-files-by-using-groups-linq.md

     Garcia, Debra
     ```

-2. <span data-ttu-id="d341c-106">Kopieren Sie diese Namen in eine Textdatei namens „names2.txt“, und speichern Sie sie in Ihrem Projektordner: Beachten Sie, dass die zwei Dateien einige Namen gemeinsam haben.</span><span class="sxs-lookup"><span data-stu-id="d341c-106">Copy these names into a text file that is named names2.txt and save it in your project folder: Note that the two files have some names in common.</span></span>
+2. <span data-ttu-id="30a77-106">Kopieren Sie diese Namen in eine Textdatei namens „names2.txt“, und speichern Sie sie in Ihrem Projektordner: Beachten Sie, dass die zwei Dateien einige Namen gemeinsam haben.</span><span class="sxs-lookup"><span data-stu-id="30a77-106">Copy these names into a text file that is named names2.txt and save it in your project folder: Note that the two files have some names in common.</span></span>

-    ```
+    ```text
     Liu, Jinghao
     Bankov, Peter
     Holm, Michael